Process Overload

 Robert’s opinion: I’ve brewed a couple cups of med-light roast that came from a supposedly reputable dealer, as in they do a good job with their other sourcing and roasting rather than selling airport-gift-tier product.
 Aroma was fishy, chocolate, nutty.
 Flavor was chocolate, baking spices, nuts; not a hint of anything interesting.
 I condemn it, and I don’t wish to have discussions about it.

-Where it’s found: Finca Gascon, Guatemala
+Where it’s found: Colombia, Ethiopia, Guatemala

 Lager yeast